10 Google Font Combinations for Inspiration

 6. Fonts for Education Websites

 Montserrat for the win!
-All jokes aside, this typeface is just so versatile and it looks amazing regardless of the type of graphic or the media content it accompanies.
+All jokes aside, this typeface is just so versatile and it looks amazing regardless of the type of graphic design or the media content it accompanies.
 If you want to build a website for a kindergarten, a high school, or any other educational institution, Montserrat is certainly your safest bet.
 Pair it with Crimson Text, as in the example below, and you got yourself a killer combo.
 Of all fonts, we feel Montserrat works best precisely with Crimson Text.
 This old-style typeface fits the modern look of Montserrat like a glove, and together these two significantly contribute to making web pages more appealing to all scholars.

 An example of the Montserrat and Crimson text pairing